-Inspection and Monitoring

-Every apartment should be inspected at least quarterly for pests and compliance with sanitation requirements.
-Also, cursory inspections should be made when convenient, such as during the performance of repairs.
-Deficiencies in sanitation should be reported in writing to the resident and residence director of the housing complex.
-During inspections, sticky-trap monitors placed in locations where insects commonly occur or near potential harborages, should be examined for the presence of pests (Fig. 3).
-The monitors must not be disturbed by residents or affected by anything that can hinder their performance (Fig. 4).
-The type and number of pests in the traps should be assessed (Fig. 5) and, if determined to be above the action threshold, IPM options should be selected and employed (see Pest-Specific IPM Options).
+Inspection and Monitoring: Every apartment is inspected at least quarterly for pests and compliance with sanitation requirements.
+Also, cursory inspections are made when convenient, such as during the performance of repairs.
+Deficiencies in sanitation are reported in writing to the resident and residence director of the housing complex.
+During inspections, sticky-trap monitors placed in locations where insects commonly occur or near potential harborages, are examined for the presence of pests (Fig. 3).
+The monitors must not be disturbed by residents or affected by anything else that can hinder their performance (Fig. 4).
+The type and number of pests in the traps is assessed (Fig. 5) and, if determined to be above the action threshold, IPM options are selected and employed (see Pest-Specific IPM Options).